LevelUp8/JKagu/README.md

 <h2>Set up for Ubuntu 20.04:</h2>
 <p>
  To start it please use <b>JKagu/bin/start</b>
-This file must have permission to be executed as program
+This file must have permission to be executed as a program

- If you want you can create shortcut with <b>JKagu/bin/create_shortcut.sh</b>
+ If you want, you can create a shortcut with <b>JKagu/bin/create_shortcut.sh</b>
-This file also must have permission to be executed as program.
+This file also must have permission to be executed as a program.
- It will get the current folder of JKagu and it will change it in <b>JKagu/bin/JKagu.desktop</b>
+ It will get the current folder of JKagu and it will change it into <b>JKagu/bin/JKagu.desktop</b>
  After that it will copy JKagu/bin/JKagu.desktop to <b>~/.local/share/applications/JKagu.desktop</b>
 </p>